L98S/weather_image_classification/README.md

 The project follows a systematic approach to data analysis, preprocessing, model training, and evaluation.
 Here is an overview of the key steps involved:

 1. Introduction
-2. Load The Data
+3. Load The Data
-3. Splitting the dataset into train and test sets 4.Exploratory Data Analysis
+4. Splitting the dataset into train and test sets
+5. Exploratory Data Analysis
   * 4.1-Sample Images Visualization
   * 4.2-Image Size Distribution
   * 4.3-Color Distribution
-5.Data Preprocessing
+5. Data Preprocessing
   * 5.1-Image Resizing
   * 5.2-Image Scaling
   * 5.3-Label Encoding
-6.Modeling and Evaluation
+6. Modeling and Evaluation
   * 6.1-Simple CNN Model
   * 6.2-DenseNet
   * 6.3-Final model
-7.Conclusion
+7. Conclusion